pojntfx/networked-linux-memsync/docs/main.md

 It is however important to note that signals are not typically utilized as a primary inter-process communication (IPC) mechanism.
 This is primarily due to their limitation in carrying additional data.
 While signals effectively alert a process of an event, they are not designed to convey forther information related to that event; consequently, they are best used in scenarios where simple event-based notifications are sufficient, rather than for more complex data exchange requirements.

+### Principle of Locality

+The principle of locality, or locality of reference, refers to the tendency of a processor in a computer system to recurrently access the same set of memory locations within a brief span of time.
+This principle forms the basis of a predictable pattern of behavior that is evident across computer systems, and can be divided into two distinct types: temporal locality and spatial locality[@stallings2010architecture].

+Temporal locality revolves around the frequent use of particular data within a limited time period.
+Essentially, if a memory location is accessed once, it is probable that this same location will be accessed again in the near future.
+To leverage this pattern and improve performance, computer systems are designed to maintain a copy of this frequently accessed data in a faster memory storage, which in turn, significantly reduces the latency in subsequent references.

+Spatial locality, on the other hand, refers to the use of data elements that are stored in nearby locations.
+That is, once a particular memory location is accessed, the system assumes that other nearby locations are also likely to be accessed shortly.
+Therefore, to optimize performance, the system tries to anticipate these subsequent accesses by preparing for faster access to these nearby memory locations.
+Temporal locality is considered a unique instance of spatial locality, demonstrating how the two types are closely interlinked.

+A specific instance of spatial locality, termed sequential locality, occurs when the data elements are organized and accessed in a linear sequence.
+An example of this is when elements in a one-dimensional array are traversed systematically, accessing the elements one by one in their sequential order.

+Locality of reference can be instrumental in improving the overall performance of a system.
+To achieve this, a variety of optimization techniques are deployed, such as caching, which stores copies of frequently accessed data in quick-access memory, and prefetching for memory, which involves loading potential future data into cache before it's actually needed.

 ### Memory Hierarchy

 The memory hierarchy in computers is an organized structure based on factors such as size, speed, cost, and proximity to the Central Processing Unit (CPU).
 It follows the principle of locality, which suggests that data and instructions that are accessed frequently should be stored as close to the CPU as possible[@smith1982cache].
 This principle is crucial primarily due to the limitations of "the speed of the cable", where both throughput and latency decrease as distance increases due to factors like signal dampening and the finite speed of light.